-To celebrate winning the Kitchen Design over £100,000 Award at The International Design & Architecture Awards 2017 as well as Kitchen Designer of the Year at the kbbreview Retail and Design Awards 2017, we take a look at the brief and inspiration for this modern space that mixes old and new.
+To celebrate winning the Kitchen Design over £100,000 Award at The International Design & Architecture Awards 2017 as well as Kitchen Designer of the Year at the kbbreview Retail and Design Awards 2017, we take a look at the bespoke interior design brief and inspiration for this modern space that mixes old and new.

 Our client wanted a home that they could really put their mark on.
 Specifically, for the kitchen, they wanted to adapt the existing reception room into a large kitchen and dining area to suit their lifestyle yet still allow the space to feel like a room and not specifically like a kitchen.
 They also wanted to incorporate their love of modern materials like metal, timber and marble into the space whilst still ensuring that it functioned efficiently.